excellalabs/docker-workshop-2/README-Outline.md

 ### If time

-- put in some diagrams for cluster architecture, pods, pod lifecycle, deployments, services, networking volumes, controllers, repl controller, etc wrap (see ps arch)
-- high level, what is the kubeadm command doing when it creates the cluster
+- add step to deployment exercise to kill one and have it spin back up

 - does this section need to be in our readme?
 More inf

     To start using your cluster, you need to run (as a regular user):

     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
     sudo chown $(id -u):$(id -g) $HOME/.kube/config

-- add step to deployment exercise to kill one and have it spin back up

 ## **Topics to be ready to address:**